MoonSulong/CS766/index.md

 ## Platform and Datasets

 ### Platform
 Google Earth Engine(https://earthengine.google.com) consists of a multi-petabyte satellite imagery data catalog co-located with a high-performance, intrinsically parallel cloud computation service.
 Users can access through an Internet-accessible application programming interface (API) and an associated web-based interactive development environment (IDE) that enables rapid prototyping and visualization of results.
 TensorFlow(https://www.tensorflow.org/) is an open source ML platform that supports advanced ML methods such as deep learning.
-We run image segmentation and random forest classifier on GEE while creating and training the NN model on TensorFlow, and then exporting the resutls back to GEE.
+We ran image segmentation and random forest classifier on GEE while creating and training the NN model on TensorFlow, and then exporting the resutls back to GEE.

 ### Datasets

-Landsat 8, a NASA and USGS collaboration, acquires global moderate-resolution measurements of the Earth's terrestrial and polar regions in the visible, near-infrared, short wave, and thermal infrared.
+Landsat series of satellites(https://www.sciencedirect.com/topics/earth-and-planetary-sciences/landsat), launched by NASA and USGS, provides the longest temporal record of space-based surface observations.
+Landsat 8 OSL is the latest imagery data collection with moderate resolution that consists of 9 spectural bands in the visible, near-infrared, short wave, and thermal infrared.
+We used its standard Level-1 data products in GEE and selected 6 bands of imagery composite for the classification.

+* Band 2 Visible (0.450 - 0.51 µm) 30 m
+* Band 3 Visible (0.53 - 0.59 µm) 30 m
+* Band 4 Red (0.64 - 0.67 µm) 30 m
+* Band 5 Near-Infrared (0.85 - 0.88 µm) 30 m
+* Band 6 SWIR 1(1.57 - 1.65 µm) 30 m
+* Band 7 SWIR 2 (2.11 - 2.29 µm) 30 m

 <center>
 <img src="https://raw.githubusercontent.com/MoonSulong/CS766/master/madison.png" />